petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/setting-up-automatic-deployment.md

 1. Open your command prompt in your project repository.

 1. Create and switch to a new branch called `live-update`.
-You'll use this branch to immediately deploy any new developments you push up to UAT.
+You'll use this branch to deploy immediately any new developments you push up to UAT.

    ```bash
    git checkout -b live-update
    ```

-1. Add and commit a dummy file to trigger a new build with.
+1. Add and commit a dummy file to trigger a new build.

    ```bash
    touch dummy.txt